|

 2 stalks celery, sliced

-6 red potatoes, medium sized
+6 red potatoes, small-medium sized

 3/4 cup brown sugar